Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 • Continuous voice recordings from smart assistants

-• Security camera footage stored offsite
+• Security camera footage stored on offsite servers

-• Light, motion, and door sensor usage patterns
+• Light, motion, and door sensor usage patterns that build a detailed behavioral profile

-That “cloud convenience” creates risks:
+That “cloud convenience” comes with real risks:

 At Serenity Smart Homes, we flip that model.
 Our privacy-first installations are rooted in local control and data sovereignty: